SkotBotCambo/hcml_course/README.md

 * [*Fairness In Machine Learning*](https://fairmlclass.github.io/) class taught by Moritz Hardt at UC Berkeley
 * [*Human-in-the-loop Systems*](http://edithlaw.ca/cs889/2014/index.html) class taught by Edith Law at University of Toronto
 * [*How Quantitative UX Research Differs from Data Analytics*](https://medium.com/facebook-research/how-quantitative-ux-research-differs-from-data-analytics-1bbf0903768b) a blog post by Facebook employees.
+* [AlgorithmTips.org](http://algorithmtips.org/) a website that Professor Nick Diakopolous started to keep tracking of where algorithms are used in government.

 ### Additional Themes :
 * Aligning Human understanding with model representation (Democratic ML)